brainstormforce/wp-remote-site-search/README.md

 Options

-Here’s a list of shortcodes currently available in the wp-remote-site-search plugin.
+Here’s a list of shortcodes currently available in the WP Remote Site Search plugin.

 1.`remote_url="https://example.com"`